Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Random Twisted Boundary Conditions

 where the expectation value is taken over the corresponding ground state $\ket{\psi_p}$.
 From the spin structure factor, one can extract the following order parameter

 where $\vec{Q}_{max}$ are the k-vectors corresponding to the maxima of the spin structure factor in the first Brillouin zone.
-This parameter signals long range order (LRO), and helps to identify possible QSL.
-Regarding entanglement, it is well known that local entanglement measures cannot detect QSL, but they help to identify the underlying ordering of the phases.
-We choose the concurrence, $\mathcal{C}$, as a measure of bipartite entanglement between any two spins $i,j$ in the mixed state $\rho_{ij}=\tr_{k\ne ij}(\ket{\psi_p}\bra{\psi_p})$ which can be easly computed in ED methods \cite{Wooters97}.
-For local Hamiltonians, the concurrence cannot capture long range entanglement.
-To go beyond NN entanglement, we calculate the geometrical entanglement.
+This parameter signals long range order (LRO) and, therefore, the presence of a quantum disordered phase must be accompanied by a decrease of LRO.
+Regarding entanglement, it is well known that local entanglement measurements cannot detect QSL, but they help to identify the underlying ordering of the phases.
+Aside from the topological entanglement entropy, topological properties can also be detected through the entanglement spectrum~\cite{PhysRevLett.109.237208,1742-5468-2014-10-P10008,PhysRevX.4.041028}.
+However, in 2D systems the entanglement spectrum depends explicitly on the particular chosen partition and it becomes cumbersome to extract topological properties with this method \cite{1742-5468-2014-10-P10008}.
+To release such constrain, we analyze here both, the concurrence and entanglement entropy.
+The concurrence is a measure of entanglement between any two spins $i,j$ of the ground state described by its reduced density matrix $\rho_{ij}=\tr_{k\ne i,j}(\ket{\psi_p}\bra{\psi_p})$, which can be easily computed in ED methods \cite{Wooters97}.
+For local Hamiltonians, the concurrence cannot capture long range entanglement \cite{De_Chiara_2018}.
+To go beyond short range entanglement, one can use also geometrical entanglement.
 It "measures" the distance of a state to its closest separable one